Storge: Extent

+Storge can blend with and help underpin other types of ties such as passionate love or friendship.

 Thus "storge" may function as a general term to characterize the love between exceptional friends, and their desire to care compassionately for one another.

 Storge love

 Sometimes the term is used to refer to the love between married partners who are committed and plan to have a long relationship together, particularly as a fundamental relational foundation after initial infatuation (limerence).

 Another interpretation for storge is to be used to describe a sexual relationship between two people that gradually grew out of a friendship—storgic lovers sometimes cannot pinpoint the moment that friendship turned to love.
-Storgic lovers are friends first; the friendship and the storge can endure even beyond the breakup of the sexual relationship.
-They want their significant others to also be their best friends, and will choose their mates based on similar goals and interests—homogamy.
-Storgic lovers place much importance on commitment, and find that their motivation to avoid committing infidelity is to preserve the trust between the two partners.
+Storgic lovers are friends first; the friendship and the storge can endure even beyond the breakup of the relationship.
+They want their significant others also to be their best friends.
+They will choose their mates based on similar goals and interests—homogamy.
+Storgic lovers place much importance on commitment and find that their motivation to avoid committing infidelity is to preserve the trust between the two partners.
 Children and marriage are seen as legitimate long-term aims for their bond, while passionate sexual intensity is of lesser importance than in other love styles.